didinele/didinele/README.md

 I'm didinele.
 I prefer "DD", or maybe "didi", though.
 I live in Romania, Bucharest.

 I've been around Discord for a couple of years now.
-I mod here and there and contribute to a-certain-modbot™️.
+I mod here and there and contribute to a-certain-modbot™️ (maybe peep my orgs).
 Basically, I got into the whole dev thing via Discord's API.
 I am now a total nerd, and I have moved on a bit, currently messing with interesting app infrastructures, micro-services and containerization.

-I hang out mmainly on [Discord] (didinele#0001, id: `223703707118731264`) and I'm a [Reddit] lurker.
+I hang out mainly on [Discord] (didinele#0001, id: `223703707118731264`) and I'm a [Reddit] lurker.
 Oh, and also, I have a [Keybase] account!

 <table>
   <tr>